 Cedar Lodge is a camping area and so if you’re driving a mobile home on your trip across the Highlands (which is not a bad idea at all come to think of it), then you can park up here and pay to use the facilities.
 If you’re driving a car like we are, you can book lodges here.

 Some of the lodges have toilets within them and some don’t.
 Ours didn’t.
 We’d booked so late in the day that it meant having to use a shared bathroom area.

-The only reason I mention this is because I definitely think you should stay in Cedar Lodges when you visit (it’s a really different kind of experience here and absolutely worth doing), I just think perhaps you should take the time to make sure you have your own bathroom – unless, of course, if you’re comfortable with shared bathrooms in which case, just go ahead and book any of the lodges. 😀
+The only reason I mention this is because I think you should stay in Cedar Lodges when you visit (it’s a different kind of experience here and worth doing), I just think perhaps you should take the time to make sure you have your bathroom.
+Unless, of course, if you’re comfortable with shared bathrooms in which case, just go ahead and book any of the lodges.

 Anyway, once we settled in, we headed over to Kilcamb Lodge for dinner and drinks before our evening spent canoeing through the Loch Sunart.